xalisci/developer.chrome.com/site/en/blog/origin-trials/index.md

 Origin trials are public and open to all developers.
 They are limited in duration and usage.
 Participation is a self-managed process with limited documentation and support.
-Participants should be willing and able to work relatively independently using the documentation available, which, at this stage, will likely be limited to API specifications and explainers, though web.dev tries to provide guidance whenever possible.
+Participants should be willing and able to work relatively independently using the available documentation, which, at this stage, will likely be limited to API specifications and explainers, though web.dev tries to provide guidance whenever possible.

-If you register for a trial, the Chrome team will periodically ask you for specific feedback on your use of the trial feature.
-Some features may undergo multiple origin trials, as learnings are incorporated and adjustments are made.
+If you register for an origin trial, the Chrome team will periodically ask you for specific feedback on your use of the feature.
+Some features may undergo multiple origin trials, as learning is incorporated and adjustments are made.

 {% Aside %}

 **Third-party origin trials**

 Origin trials are usually only available on a first-party basis: they only work for a single